Game-Time: Evaluating Temporal Dynamics in Spoken Language Models: Introduction

 \section{Introduction}

 In the pursuit of human-like conversation with machines, the research frontier is moving beyond text-based Large Language Models (LLMs).
 The next challenge lies in mastering conversational dynamics in real-time speech, which has given rise to the field of conversational Spoken Language Models (SLMs)~\cite{ji2024wavchat, cui2025slm, arora2025landscape, wu2024towards, latif2023sparks, hu25f_interspeech, fu2025vita}.
 This marks a critical shift from rigid turn-by-turn dialogues to fluid spoken interactions.
 Achieving such dynamics requires SLMs to operate in a \emph{real-time full-duplex} manner~\cite{ma2025language, chen2025minmo}, where models must listen and speak simultaneously while producing seamless responses.
 This is inherently difficult, demanding synchronous speech generation, continual intent recognition, and precise control over both what to respond and when to respond.
 A further challenge lies in modeling the temporal dynamics of spoken interaction, where contemporary systems often fail to capture the fine-grained timing that is essential for advanced conversational fluency.
 For instance, they struggle to process user speech while planning a coherent reply that aligns with user-specified timing and tempo.
-This limitation underscores a fundamental deficiency: \emph{the lack of time-awareness}.
+This limitation underscores a fundamental deficiency: the lack of \emph{time-awareness}, which is essential for real-world deployment, enabling SLMs to deliver time-critical instructions (e.g., emergency guidance) and to synchronize speech with user activities (e.g., healthcare voice agents).

 Existing benchmarks for SLMs focus on content and style generation quality~\cite{yan2025uro, yang2025towards}, mimicking human dialogue behaviors (e.g. back-channeling)~\cite{lin2025full}, and turn-taking~\cite{aroratalking}.
 However, they lack the focus on temporal dynamics in the conversation.
 To address this critical gap, we introduce the \textbf{\emph{Game-Time Benchmark}}, which is designed to assess the temporal capabilities of SLMs, focusing on their ability to perceive, predict, and produce speech in sync with the user.